fclopez4/MilesCarRental/README.md

 1. Clone the repository.
 2. Run `docker-compose up` to start the application.
 3. Access the API at `http://localhost:8080/swagger/index.html`.
-3. Access the monitor logs at `http://localhost:8081/#/login`.
+3. Access the monitor logs at `http://localhost:8081/#/login` with admin.